billynewport/datasurface/docs/GovernanceZone.md

 A governance zone can specify zero or more InfrastructureVendorPolicy objects.
 These can filter the list of vendors allowed to be used on this zones data.
 An individual policy can either disallow a set of vendors or allow a set of vendors.

-## Limiting the infrasturcture vendor locations available within a zone
+## Limiting the infrastructure vendor locations available within a zone

 A zone can specify zero of more InfrastructureLocationPolicy objects.
 These can filter the list of locations allowed to host assets where data policied by this zone can be stored.
 Data could be restricted to the EU or the USA.